wcmc-its/dns_checker/README.md

 # DNS Checker
-This is simple script for checking a DNS entry on a nameserver, and sending an alert if it has
+This is simple script for checking a DNS entry on a nameserver, and sending an alert if it has changed.
+Supports ipv4 (A) and ipv6 (AAAA) DNS records

 It is intended to be scheduled to run via cron job